Church of the Heavenly Rest: Music program

 The church has a number of choirs, including boys' and girls', a mixed adult choir, and a bell choir.
 For its patronal feast, which is All Saints' Day, the hymns "For All the Saints" and "I Sing a Song of the Saints of God" are commonly sung.

 Notable people

-President Chester A. Arthur's funeral took place there.
+The funeral of Chester A. Arthur, former President of the United States, was held at the church in 1886, and the ashes of the actress Gloria Swanson were interred there in 1983.

+Rectors

+The following have served as Rectors of the Church of the Heavenly Rest:

+Two of the Rectors, Herbert Shipman and Matthew Heyd, left the Church of the Heavenly Rest to become Bishop of New York.

 In popular culture

-The church is featured in a scene in the 1997 film The Devil's Advocate starring Keanu Reeves.
-In the film, Kevin finds his wife Mary Ann sitting on a bench in the church, where Mary Ann reveals her naked body to be covered in cuts and bruises, accusing Milton (Satan) of raping her.
+The church is featured in a scene in the 1997 film The Devil's Advocate starring Keanu Reeves, Charlize Theron and Al Pacino.